Structuring your Services and Subservices

 2. All the effort/price/cost on a Service: You can assign effort to the Service with no effort on any Subservices.
 You can develop Subservices and use them to enumerate information into your Statement of Work.
 This method is helpful for the fundamental Services that an engineer can't further break down.

-3. The effort on Both Services and Subservices: This method is practical when you have a Service that requires a base amount of time no matter what.
+3. The effort on Both Services and Subservices: This method is practical when you have a Service that requires a base amount of time regardless of the situation.
 That base amount of effort can be assigned to the Service, while the Subservices carry the more granular amounts of effort that may vary based on quantity.

 Developing your Services and Subservices